Flippinglakes/Getting-and-Cleaning-Data-Assignment/README.md

 6. Renames the activities

-7. Saves the data frame as a .csv file
+7. Saves the data frame as a .txt file

 8. Groups the data set by subject and activity variables